beginning of content

 What causes sprains and strains?

-A sprain or strain can occur during exercise and playing sport.
+A sprain or strain can happen during exercise and playing sport.
 These injuries can also happen when doing everyday activities.

 When should I see my doctor?

-After first aid treatment for sprains and strains, see your doctor or a physiotherapist for further advice and treatment.
+Your doctor or a physiotherapist can give you further advice and treatment.

 How are sprains and strains diagnosed?